Innovations We Support

 Opportunities and early access to abortion services in Profamilia, Colombia

-Asociación Pro-bienestar de la Familia Colombiana (Profamilia) Colombia
+Asociación Pro-bienestar de la Familia Colombiana (Profamilia)

 Profamilia uses the International Planned Parenthood Federation’s social franchise toolkit to improve access to safe abortion care for women in conflict-affected Colombia.
 This includes: (i) developing a quality-assured network of health care providers trained in medical abortion and manual vacuum aspiration, stigma reduction, and legal training; (ii) dissemination of information on safe abortion services amongst people in these communities; and (iii) community empowerment education activities.